rajpandya737/RajPandya737/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Engineering at McMaster University.\
 🛠️ &nbsp;I am currently working on finishing the [Neetcode 150](https://neetcode.io/roadmap) and developing [Anisync](https://github.com/RajPandya737/Anisync).\
-🌱 &nbsp;As of right now, I am working in full stack development and my next goal is to learn learning data analysis\
+🌱 &nbsp;As of right now, I am leasrning full stack development and my next goal is to learn data analysis\
 ✍️ &nbsp;In my free time, I pursue Graphic Design and Gaming.\
 ✉️ &nbsp;You can find my email and linkedin to the left, contact me any way you like!